How to Take Professional Headshots?

 1. Set up a consultation before the session

-Whether through email, phone or face to face, talking to the subject will help them relax and be better prepared for the photo session.
+Whether through email, phone, or face to face, talking to the subject will help them relax and be better prepared for the photo session.
 In general, people feel a bit uncomfortable when their photos are being taken, but if you ask a few questions such as where they live, what they do, etc., they will be more comfortable.
 It is also important to set their expectations or what they want to achieve in the photos.

 2. Little adjustments make a big difference

-A headshot seems restrictive when it comes to poses, but you’ll be surprised at what a subtle turn of the head and shoulders can bring to the session.
+A headshot seems restrictive when it comes to poses, but you’ll be surprised at what a subtle turn of the head or shoulders can bring to the session.
 The face of the subject should be straight towards the camera.
 Ask the subject to slightly tilt his or her head, lean forward, or change their facial expression.
 Shifting the format from portrait to landscape can likewise lead to different shots.

 3. Assist the subject in choosing the right attire